1. Select a discrete app icon.

 Will Rape and Domestic Violence Survivors Be Believed?

 In an opinion piece for USA Today, law professor and domestic violence advocate Jane Stoever says that rape exceptions “give the false impression that rape is easy to name and define.”
 Many clients of hers who have been assaulted, she writes, are unsure if they’ve even been raped.

 “[They] describe facts of sexual assault by acquaintances, neighbors or intimate partners and ask me, years after the occurrence, was that rape?
 Yes.
 They seek permission to name the violence.”

-In fact, it wasn’t until the late 1970s that raping one’s spouse was even considered a crime, so it’s no wonder that when married women come forward with rape claims against an abusive spouse, they can expect unjust scrutiny.
+In fact, it wasn’t until the late 1970s (or sometimes, even more recently) that raping one’s spouse was even considered a crime, so it’s no wonder that when married women come forward with rape claims against an abusive spouse, they can expect unjust scrutiny.

-Smith also raises the important question of whether or not survivors with a history of bad experiences with law enforcement—persons of color, immigrants—will even feel safe reporting rape or abuse.
-The answer is likely, more often than not, to be no.
+Smith also raises the important question of whether or not survivors with a history of negative experiences with law enforcement—like many people of color or immigrants—will even feel safe reporting rape or abuse.
+The answer is likely to be no.